kemuler/kemuler/README.md

 If you've got some more useful combinator, please submit an issue on [GitHub](kemuler_repo)!

 # Simulators
-Simulators that is being maintained by this crate.
+Simulators that are being maintained by this crate.

 ## Enigo
 Cross-platform input simulator.